Go Digital With Your Restaurant, Caffé or BarDecember 23rd, 2021

 1. Become a blogger

-Share the news about your place, employees, new menu articles, supplier and customer stories.
+Share the news about your place, employees, new menu articles, and supplier and customer stories.

 For example, show how you take care of cleaning the kitchen, how you pack deliveries into eco-friendly boxes or how you grow your own herbs.
 Customers will appreciate that.